danielyaba/gke-private-tunneller/README.md

 * [gcloud](https://cloud.google.com/sdk/docs/install)

 ## Install TinyProxy VM-Instance
-After you installing a bastion host inside the same VPC of the GKE cluster which has connectivity to the Kubernets API server all we need to do on the bastion host is just to install TinyProxy and add 'localhost' to be allowed in TinyProxy configuration file (also can be automated through startup-script)
+After installing a bastion host inside the same VPC of the GKE cluster which has connectivity to the Kubernets API server all we need to do on the bastion is just to install TinyProxy and add to allow 'localhost' in the TinyProxy config file (also can be automated through startup-script)

 ```
 apt update